-Trump and Democrats face off over potential U.S. government shutdown
+Trump, Democrats face off over potential government shutdown

 Trump and Congress are facing a deadline of midnight Friday to pass new spending legislation or trigger the closure of many federal offices.

-The most likely scenario is that the House and Senate will soon approve a temporary bill that postpones until Dec.
-22 decisions on several contentious issues.
+A bill to keep the government operating through Dec.
+22 easily cleared a procedural hurdle in the House, setting up a vote on passage later on Thursday.

-But the White House and congressional leaders will have to intensify negotiations, which have been going on for months, in order to come up with the next government funding bill that would stave off partial shutdowns on Dec.
+If the Senate goes along, as expected, the White House and congressional leaders will have to intensify negotiations on a series of contentious issues in order to come up with the next government funding bill that would stave off partial shutdowns on Dec.
 23.

 Talks with Schumer and Pelosi, whom Trump has referred to as “Chuck and Nancy,” could be the start of a protracted blame game.
 The Republican president said on Wednesday that Democrats were looking at something “very dangerous” for the United States: “They are looking at shutting down.”